seergiioo6/keystone-docker/README.md

 ### To Run:
 * cd keystone-docker
-* docker-composer up or ./dev_up.sh
+* docker-compose up or ./dev_up.sh

 ### To Debug:
 * Use build.sh, start.sh, ect for individual docker modules